-In Afghanistan, a $22 million credit supported sector reform that made the telecommunications market more competitive and attracted more than $1.2 billion in private investments.
-This helped increase the number of telephone subscribers from 57,000 to 13.4 million between 2002 and 2010, and reduce costs from $2 a minute to 10 cents a minute.
+In Afghanistan, a US$22 million credit supported sector reform that made the telecommunications market more competitive and attracted more than US$1.2 billion in private investments.
+This helped increase the number of telephone subscribers from 57,000 to 13.4 million between 2002 and 2010, and reduce costs from US$2 a minute to 10 cents a minute.

-The World Bank is now financing a $50 million project that aims, among other things, to provide internet access to more users in Afghanistan, build on widespread use of mobile phones to improve the delivery of public services, and support nascent entrepreneurship in the ICT sector.
+The World Bank Group is now financing a US$50 million project that aims to provide internet access to more users in Afghanistan, build on widespread use of mobile phones to improve the delivery of public services, and support nascent entrepreneurship in the ICT sector.
 To date, about 186 kilometers of fiber cable have been constructed.
 The Ministry of Communications and Information Technology has adopted an open access policy for the national backbone network, ensuring non-discriminatory access to wholesale internet bandwidth for all firms.
 In addition, approximately 600 Afghans have been trained to become skilled information technology (IT) professionals.